ibm-cloud-docs/dl/order-connect.md

       ![BGP section](/images/dl-bgp-connect.png)

-1. In the Connections section, select the type of network connection that you want to bind to the {{site.data.keyword.dl_short}} gateway and enter a connection name.
+1. In the Connections section, select the type of network connection that you want to bind to the {{site.data.keyword.dl_short}} gateway.
+You can select a connection type when you create a direct link, or after your direct link is provisioned.

+   Select from the following connection types:

+   * Select **Direct resources** (default) to create a direct, private connection between your on-premises network and IBM Cloud deployment.
+Optionally, choose a connection and enter a connection name.
 To add multiple network connections to the {{site.data.keyword.dl_short}} gateway, click **Add connection +**.

-   Select from the following connection types:
+You can create one of the following connections:

       * **Classic infrastructure** networks allow you to connect to {{site.data.keyword.cloud_notm}} classic resources.
 Only one classic infrastructure connection is allowed per {{site.data.keyword.dl_short}} gateway.
       * **VPC** networks can contain either first or second generation compute resources, allowing you to connect to your account’s VPC resources.